Topological flow data analysis for transient flow patterns: a graph-based approach: Abstract

 \section{Abstract}

-We introduce a time-series analysis method for transient two-dimensional flow patterns based on Topological Flow Data Analysis (TFDA), a new approach to topological data analysis.
+We introduce a method of time series analysis for two-dimensional transient flow patterns based on Topological Flow Data Analysis (TFDA), a new approach to topological data analysis.
 TFDA identifies local topological flow structures from an instantaneous streamline pattern and describes their global connections as a unique planar tree and its string representation.
 With TFDA, the evolution of two-dimensional flow patterns is reduced to a discrete dynamical system represented as a transition graph between topologically equivalent streamline patterns.
-We apply this method to study the lid-driven cavity flow at Reynolds numbers ranging from $Re=14000$ to $Re=16000$, a benchmark problem in fluid dynamics data analysis.
-Our approach reveals the transition from periodic to chaotic flow at a critical Reynolds number when the reduced dynamical system is modelled as a Markov process on the transition graph.
-Additionally, we perform an observational causal inference to analyse changes in local flow patterns at the cavity corners and discuss differences with a standard interventional sensitivity analysis.
-This work demonstrates the potential of TFDA-based time-series analysis for uncovering complex dynamical behaviours in fluid flow data.
+We apply this method to study the lid-driven cavity flow for Reynolds numbers from $Re=14000$ to $16000$, a benchmark problem in the analysis of fluid dynamics. {Our approach can extract some physical information from the lid-driven cavity flow: transition of the flow from periodic to quasi-periodic and chaotic; estimation of the period of periodic dynamics; relation between variations in energy and enstrophy and topological changes in flow patterns; statistical properties of intricate flow evolution at higher Reynolds number.
+In addition, we perform an observational causal inference to analyse changes in local flow patterns in the cavity corner.} This work demonstrates the potential of TFDA-based time series analysis to uncover complex dynamical behaviours in fluid flow data from a topological perspective.